-When talking about gardening, it means pruning off the terminal or "head" growth of a tree or shrub branch down to just above a lateral bud.
+When talking about gardening, "heading back" refers to pruning off the terminal, or "head," growth of a tree or shrub branch down to just above a lateral bud.
 "Lateral" means "side," and a lateral bud is one that grows from a node along the side of a branch.
 You will typically use pruners to make this cut.

-By contrast, a heading cut preserves the lateral buds and encourages growth sideways, filling in the interior of the plant.
+A heading cut preserves the lateral buds and encourages growth sideways, filling in the interior of the plant.
 When heading back a plant, you're pruning off its leader, thereby suppressing upward growth.
 The "leader" is the primary stem of a plant: the trunk of a tree (or tree-like shrub) or the main stems of a multi-stemmed shrub.

 Sky Pencil holly is an example of a plant that can profit from a heading cut.
 The habit of this shrub is columnar, and heading back the plant won't spoil its natural shape: It will keep it shorter and bushier.
 Pruning just above a leaf node will stimulate new growth.